kukko/web-wombat/README.md

 A relative path where the required resources can be found relatively to the running script file.

 ## BaseController
-This is the which must be the parent class of each controller.
+This is the class which must be the parent class of each controller.
 ### view(string filePath, object options, [boolean writeToResponse = true, boolean endResponse = true])
 **filePath**
 Route to the view, in the `resources/views` folder.